Augmented Dynamic Gordon Growth Model: Options Pricing

 \section{Options Pricing}

 \citeA{Black73} developed a closed--form formula for evaluating a European option.
 The formula assumes that the underlying asset follows geometric Brownian motion, but does not take dividends into account.
 Most stock options traded on the options exchange pay dividends at least once before they expire.
-Therefore, it is important to develop a formula for options on dividend--paying stocks from a practical point of view.
-Merton \citeA{Merton73} first time used continuous dividend in the Black--Scholes framework and obtained a similar pricing formula with the Black--Scholes formula.
-However, if the dividend process does not depend on the stock level, the Black--Scholes framework with dividends will collapse.
-In this paper, we develop an option pricing model where the dividend process is discrete and correlated with the stock level.
+Therefore, it is important to develop a formula for options on dividend--paying stocks from a practical point of view. \citeA{Merton73} first time used continuous dividend in the Black--Scholes framework and obtained a similar pricing formula with the Black--Scholes formula.
+However, if the dividend process does not proportional to the stock level, the Black--Scholes framework with dividends will collapse.
+In this paper, we develop an option pricing model, where the dividend process is modeled by the Gordon growth model.